Ale-/Darkroom/README.md

 Content
 ```

-The second one watches changes, with LiveReload enabled by default.

 ### Compile the results

 Now it's time to see the results.
-So compiles the data contained in `index.md`.
-That will follow the template defined in `template.html`.
+You've to compile `index.md`.
+In order to get that, we use pandoc, following the template defined in `template.html`.
 This operation creates a proper `index.html` file to hold the slideshow.

 ```sh
 gulp compile --n your-new-slideshow-project-name
 ```

-Or watch the changes in the file (with liveReload enabled) :
+You can also watch the changes in the file (with liveReload enabled) :
 ```sh
 gulp watch --n your-new-slideshow-project-name
 ```
-Look at the generated `index.html` to see the results.

 ### Give some nice style